sdingcn/mutual-refinement/README.md

 ```

 Once you have the `.tar` file, you can share it with others.
-Anyone with the `.tar` file can load the docker image from it and create a container from the image.
+Anyone with the `.tar` file can load the docker image
+and launch a container from the image.
+Then one can repeat the above experiment inside the docker container.

 ```
 docker load --input mutual-refinement.tar docker run --rm -ti mutual-refinement
 ```

-Then you can repeat the above experiment inside the docker container.